top of page

 Despite the German name, there’s nothing exotic about this.

-For years, this work was done with index cards, pens, and highlighters — a small box on a desk, cross-references scribbled in the corner, ideas grouped and regrouped by hand.
-The total cost was whatever a pack of cards and basic office supplies ran at the time.
+For decades, this work was done with index cards, pens, and highlighters — a small box on a desk, cross-references scribbled in the margins, ideas grouped and regrouped by hand.
+The total cost was whatever a pack of cards and basic office supplies happened to be.

 The logic is old: